MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The codebase follows a layered architecture pattern with three main projects:

-    - **ECommerce.ApplicationCore**: Contains domain entities, business logic interfaces, and the main `OrderProcessor` service.
+    - **ECommerce.ApplicationCore**: Contains domain entities, business logic interfaces, and the main OrderProcessor service.
-    - **ECommerce.Console**: Contains the console application entry point and dependency injection setup
+    - **ECommerce.Console**: Contains the console application entry point and dependency injection setup.
     - **ECommerce.Infrastructure**: Contains service implementations for external integrations (payment, shipping, inventory, etc.).

     This structure represents a real-world .NET application using Clean Architecture principles, where business logic is separated from infrastructure concerns.